haosulab/ManiSkill-Learn/README.md

 ```

 <!-- Here `env_states` is the environment's internal state (unable to be seen by an agent during training), and `env_levels` is the unique identifier of the object. -->
-The API for rendering and converting the above demonstration to point cloud data is provided in `tools/mani_skill/convert_state.py`
+The API for rendering and converting the above demonstration to point cloud data is provided in `tools/convert_state.py`.

 To run `convert_state.py`, example script is provided in `scripts/simple_mani_skill_example/convert_state_to_pcd.sh`.
-The script generates point cloud for only one of the environments, so you need to repeat so for all environments (see `available_environments.txt` in the ManiSkill repo)
+The script generates point cloud for only one of the environments, so you need to repeat so for all environments (see `available_environments.txt` in the ManiSkill repo).

 ### Chunking Demonstration Dataset
 The sum of size of generated point cloud demonstrations for all environments of a task is larger than 10G.
 After loading and converting into internal dataset, the total consumed memory during agent training will be 60 - 120G.
 If your computer does not have enough memory, you can use a chunked dataset.
 Please refer to [Demonstration Loading and Replay Buffer](#demonstration-loading-and-replay-buffer) for more details.

+### Generating RGB-D Demonstrations

+We did not provide pre-generated RGB-D demonstrations because they cannot by subsampled, which means they have a much larger size than the point cloud demonstrations and would be in the scale of terabytes (300 trajs/env \* 170 training envs \* about 30 steps per traj \* 160 \* 400 \* 3 \* 4 \* 4bytes/float = 4.7TB).
+If you would like to train models using RGB-D demonstrations, you could also use `tools/convert_state.py` by passing `--obs_mode=rgbd`.
+In addition, you need to also implement custom network architectures that process RGB-D images.

 ## Workflow